Putting Your Garden to Bed

 There are two different mulching chores in the fall.

-2. AFTER THE GROUND HAS FROZEN, (usually not until mid to late December in Connecticut!), apply a winter mulch of salt marsh hay (which does not contain weed seeds) or evergreen boughs over the entire garden, crowns and all.
+2. AFTER THE GROUND HAS FROZEN (usually not until mid to late December in Connecticut) lay cut evergreen boughs over the entire garden, crowns and all.
 Apply this loosely, no more than an inch thick.
 The purpose of the winter mulch is to KEEP THE GROUND FROZEN!!!!
 This will then prevent the alternate freezing and thawing of the soil which causes the plants to heave up out of the ground, exposing their roots to the cold.
-Snow will also provide this protective blanket, but you and I both know that snow cover is not guaranteed in Connecticut!
+Snow will also provide this protective blanket, but snow cover is not guaranteed in Connecticut!
+This is most important to do with newly installed gardens.

 GARDEN SANITATION